vitorsalgado/backend-code-challenge-proposal/README.md

 - Any Web Framework.
 Suggestion: [Spring Boot](https://spring.io/projects/spring-boot);
 - Any API Client.
 Suggestion: [Feign](https://github.com/OpenFeign/feign);
 - Preferable [Gradle](https://gradle.org/) as the build system;
-- You are free to choose the test libraries you like.
+- You are free to choose the test libraries and frameworks you like.
 The stack we suggest is: [JUnit](https://junit.org/junit5/), [Mockito](https://site.mockito.org/).

 ---